-Key management is defined as those persons being member of the Supervisory Board or the Management Board of NBE or of the parent company The Norinchukin Bank.
-As per 31 December 2021, NBE had no loans or other balances with members of the key management.
-Members of the key management also had no shares in NBE or The Norinchukin Bank.
+Key management is defined as those persons being member of the Supervisory Board or the Management Board of NBE.
+As per 31 December 2022, NBE had no loans or other balances with members of the key management.
+Members of the key management also had no shares in NBE.